LitoMore/litomore.me/content/posts/2024-10-25-why-icons-in-terminal-are-always-terrible.md

 So why do say it still possible?
 The answer is the [Inline Images Protocol].
 It's possible to use the [imgcat] tool to display images within terminal.
-You may also need the [Simple Icons CDN] for colorable and customizable icons.
+You may also need the [Simple Icons CDN] to get some colorable and customizable icons.

 Here is an example: